Concept Drift and Long-Tailed Distribution in Fine-Grained Visual Categorization: Benchmark and Method: Conclusions

 \section{Conclusions}

-In this work, we build up a novel ``CDLT" dataset to reveal the concept drift issue and the long-tailed distribution issue that are widely encountered in real FGVC scenarios.
+In this work, we build up a novel "CDLT" dataset to reveal the concept drift issue and the long-tailed distribution issue that are widely encountered in real FGVC scenarios.
 Extensive experiments benchmarked with the commonly used and the SOTA deep models demonstrate that CDLT is difficult to witness a pleasing performance, since the subclasses have high intra-class variation and high inter-class similarity.
-It remains a huge challenge to design effective and efficient fine-grained identification models for continuously evolving instances.
+We further conducted an in-depth investigation into the performance of recent popular VLMs on the CDLT dataset.
+Experimental results reveal significant disparities in the pre-trained knowledge of VLMs across diverse visual concepts, emphasizing the effects of long-tailed distributions on these models.
+Our dataset thus serves as a reliable benchmark for advancing research on concept drift and long-tailed distributions.

 Although our work advances a step to bridge the gap in recognition capacity between machines and humans, more effects need to be taken on the concept drift and long-tailed distribution issues in practical FGVC.
 According to the current results, it is still difficult to determine which type of drift is more valuable to be researched for the development of the computer vision society, which drives us to provide specific drift labels for the samples in our future work.